davidfowl/aspire-13-samples/vite-csharp-keycloak/README.md

 # Vite + C# BFF with Keycloak Authentication

+> **⚠️ DEVELOPMENT ONLY**: This sample demonstrates Keycloak integration for learning purposes.
+It contains security configurations that are **NOT suitable for production environments**.
+See [Security Notes](#️-security-notes) for details.

 BFF (Backend for Frontend) pattern demonstrating cookie-based authentication with Keycloak as the identity provider.
 Single C# project serving Vite frontend with protected and public pages.

 ## Architecture